Moving in with your partner for the first time? Make sure you’re fully prepared with our handy checklist.

 Learning to compromise is a key part of creating a successful home together.
 Be prepared to discuss everything from the décor to what you plan to watch on TV in the evening and make sure you're both able to compromise when the need arises.

 Try and put together a budget before you move in together.
 Consider rent, monthly bills and shared expenses such as home insurance and internet.
 You can save yourself some cash by being savvy when it comes to your utility bills.
-Use our quote tool to find out what you can expect to pay for your energy bills and get your budget off to a good start.
+Make sure you're on the right electricity and gas plan to estimate what you can expect to pay for your energy bills and get your budget off to a good start.